ranger6/ca/tools/README.md

 $
 ```

 As expected, we have the three certificates in the chain plus the key file.
+Of course, an HTTPS server that will serve the resources indicated by the URL's must be available.
+That is job of the registry.